Irmã Mônica

 Maria Mônica Bispo do Nascimento (born 11 February 1976), better known as Irmã Mônica (/pt-BR/), is a Brazilian Evangelical digital influencer connected to the Christian Congregation in Brazil.
 She became well known during the 2022 Brazilian general election for supporting presidential candidate Luiz Inácio Lula da Silva and criticizing Jair Bolsonaro in humorous videos that combined political and religious themes.
 The statements from Mônica drew criticism and attacks from Bolsonaro supporters.
 As of 2024, she is part of the Workers' Party.

-She is supportive of LGBT rights and frequently denounces homophobia and other types of violence against minorities, having been invited for parliamentary visit for this cause in the National Congress.
+She is supportive of LGBTQ rights and frequently denounces homophobia and other types of violence against minorities, having been invited for parliamentary visit for this cause in the National Congress.

 Biography

 Maria Mônica Bispo do Mônica was born in Maceió, Alagoas, on 11 February 1976.
 She grew up frequenting Evangelical churches, but stated that she only "accepted Jesus" after the death of her mother, when she was 9 years old.
 In 2013, she moved to the suburbs of Brasília together with her husband and son.
 In the same year, she joined the Christian Congregation in Brazil, which she says that "inside the church they do not allow for politics".

 During the first round of the 2022 Brazilian general election, Mônica became a political activist, as she prayed for the protection of then-candidate Luiz Inácio Lula da Silva.
 She became well known for her stance against Jair Bolsonaro, which is endorsed by many Evangelical Catholics in the country, as well as his supporters.
 In her posts, she asks for the imprisoning and ineligibility of Bolsonaro.